CaioMussatto/Cacaio-docker/README.md

-├── Dockerfile          # Multi-stage Docker build instructions ├── .dockerignore       # Files to exclude from Docker build context ├── .gitignore          # Files to exclude from version control ├── data/               # Application datasets (to be downloaded) │   ├── degs.pkl        # Downloaded from external storage │   └── sc_samples.pkl  # Downloaded from external storage
-└── README.md           # This documentation file
+├── Dockerfile          # Multi-stage Docker build instructions ├── .dockerignore       # Files to exclude from Docker build context ├── .gitignore          # Files to exclude from version control ├── data/               # Application datasets (to be downloaded when building from source) │   ├── degs.pkl        # Differential gene expression analysis results │   └── sc_samples.pkl  # Single-cell RNA sequencing sample data └── README.md           # This documentation file
 ```

+**Important**: The `data/` directory is empty in the GitHub repository.
+When building from source, you must download the datasets as described in the Development Setup section.
+The Docker image on Docker Hub contains all necessary data.

 ## Contributing